tizee/dotfiles/README.md

 I use Neovim and Vim.
 I try my best to maintain the compatibility of configuration between NeoVim and Vim.
 For example, some vim plugins use functions that Neovim hadn't implemented yet or Neovim uses different names.
 In such cases, I have to write some plugins myself.

-I do not use Emacs often but I'd like to maintain a minimal configuration of Emacs.
+~~I do not use Emacs often but I'd like to maintain a minimal configuration of Emacs.~~

+I am trying to migrate to Emacs because the divergence between Neovim and Vim9 is tedious for me to maintain a compatible configuration.

+I would continue to use Vim/NeoVim when Emacs is not convenient to use i.e. in the termianl (It's easier to configure a usable Neovim/Vim than Emacs).

 ### Shell